 - If your department is interested in pursuing an H-1B petition on the behalf of an employee, please contact ISSS.

 - Processing times are estimated at 6-8 months.

 - Contact ISSS at least 6 months in advance of the intended start date.

-In general, in order to qualify for H-1B sponsorship, the position must be a full-time faculty, professional, or technical staff position (“specialty occupation”) for which attainment of a baccalaureate or higher degree is a minimum requirement for entry into the occupation.
+To qualify for H-1B sponsorship, the position must be a full-time faculty, professional, or technical staff position (“specialty occupation”) for which attainment of a baccalaureate or higher degree is a minimum requirement.
 Part-time positions including teaching fellows, teaching assistants, adjunct faculty, and lecturers are not eligible.
-A review of the employee’s immigration history will also be conducted by ISSS to fully determine if they meet the qualifications for an H-1B.
+A review of the employee’s immigration history will also be conducted to fully determine if they meet the qualifications for an H-1B visa.

 Changes in Employment or Termination

-Departments MUST consult with ISSS prior to changing an H-1B’s terms of employment, including changes to job duties or department, to determine whether an amended USCIS petition must be filed.
+Please consult with International Student and Scholar Services prior to changing an H-1B’s terms of employment, including changes to job duties or department.

-Departments MUST inform ISSS immediately if an H-1B’s employment is terminated for any reason.
-ISSS is required to notify the Department of Labor and USCIS in order to withdraw the H-1B.
+Departments must contact International Student and Scholar Services immediately if an H-1B’s employment is terminated for any reason.
 If the department terminates employment, the department must pay the reasonable cost of return transportation to the H-1B’s last place of foreign residence.
-The department will continue to be liable for paying the individual’s full salary and benefits if the H-1B is not withdrawn.
+If visa status is not withdrawn, the department will continue to be responsible for paying the individual’s full salary and benefits.